MA-11 Advance Guardian

 Decently compact in design for the time, but unfortunately this didn't take it anywhere as it has fairly high recoil in both spin directions.
 This can only be marginally mitigated by the ability to use a wide CWD to reduce direct contact.

 Perhaps if it were a bit heavier it could be a legitimate threat as a wall-style Defense combo, relying on the CWD to make most of the contact.
 As it stands, it is simply too light for the recoil it has.

-Not well suited for Attack, either, because of its high recoil and lack of strong knock out power.
+Not well suited for Attack, either, because of its high recoil and lack of strong knock out power in either spin direction.

 Best Possible Combo: